leevilaukka/illuminatibottiv2/README.md

 # IlluminatiBotti
 Custom (mostly) Finnish Discord.js bot made with TypeScript.

+## Features
+- Music playback
+- Weather reports
+- Math & unit conversion
+- Some Reddit functionality
+- Much more...

+## Invite to your server
+You can invite the bot to your server using [this](https://discord.com/oauth2/authorize?client_id=670016290840379411&scope=bot&permissions=8) link.

 ## Local installation
 If you want to test the bot locally follow these steps: